w3f/polkadot-wiki/docs/learn/learn-validator.md

 Validators perform two main functions:

 1. **Verifying** that the information contained in an assigned set of parachain blocks is valid.
-   They receive parachain block candidates from the [Collators](./learn-collator.md) together with a proof-of-validity (PoV).
+   They receive parachain block candidates from the [collators](./learn-collator.md) together with a Proof-of-Validity (PoV).
 The para-validators then check if the block candidates are valid.
    Candidates that gather enough signed validity statements are considered _backable_.
 2. **Participating** in the consensus mechanism to produce the relay chain blocks based on validity statements from other validators.
 These validators are called block authors, they are selected by